tlienart/PkgPage.jl/page/config.md

 DO NOT CHANGE THE FOLLOWING DEFINITIONS UNLESS YOU'RE SURE OF WHAT YOU'RE DOING
 ===============================================================================
-These definitions are important for the good functioning of some of the commands that are defined and used in PackagePage.
+These definitions are important for the good functioning of some of the commands that are defined and used in PkgPage.
 -->
 @def sections = Pair{String,String}[]
 @def section_counter = 1